 The garden is located on the opposite side of Doge’s Palaces, right by the water that it sometimes may be neglected as it was kept from the magnificent architecture of Saint Mark’s Square.
 It’s a green space designed by artist Antonio Canova, featuring a wooded grove and flowering greenhouse.
 It was not easy to construct a garden by the lagoon, and it was exclusive to the privileged in the past and it’s now re-opened to the public.

 St Mark’s Basilica

 St. Mark’s Basilica was built in the 9th century (then burnt down and restored a couple of times) and it’s one of my favorite and memorable cathedrals that I have seen in Europe and the resting place of Mark the Evangelist.
 The structure combined the building techniques of Roman, Byzantine, and Gothic.
-It’s a beautiful (an opulent) church with a golden interior and a sinking floor, I was walking on uneven ground (it has a great resemblance of the Hagia Sophia Museum in Istanbul!).
+It’s a beautiful (and opulent) church with a golden interior and a sinking floor, I was walking on uneven ground (it has a great resemblance to the Hagia Sophia Museum in Istanbul!).

-Check out more about my favorite cathedrals at My Top 12 Cathedral in Europe (1)!
+Check out more about my favorite cathedrals at the Top 16 Most Spectacular Cathedrals in the World!

 I spent most of my time wandering around the key sights at the plaza, and there was already a lot of priceless and beautiful heritage and history to take in.
 I downloaded the podcast of Italy travel mp3 audio guides (ItalyGuides.it and It’s free!) which were amazing for me to know what to look at every step of my way.
-Once it was about time to leave the island, I walked my way back to the train station – but leave some time to explore the shops, galleries, traditional art and canals on the way. 🙂
+Once it was about time to leave the island, I walked my way back to the train station – but leave some time to explore the shops, galleries, traditional art, and canals on the way. 🙂